What is one of the most important things to know when going out for a day or evening? Where ‘the great British toilet/WC/loo’ can be found!

 In the UK, there is normally a disabled toilet in most places, but here are some of my thoughts for you about how accessible they actually are.

 All toilets are located in different sized and shaped rooms.
-This can’t be helped as the design of the building will depend on this area, however, there are a lot of strange differences to some disabled toilets.
+This can’t be helped as the design of the building will depend on this area.
+However, there are a lot of strange differences between some disabled toilets.

 Where is the flush?
 It could be: